jangxyz/alphamok/README.md

 By default there are two policies provided, [random](https://github.com/jangxyz/alphamok/blob/master/policy/random.py) and [beginner](https://github.com/jangxyz/alphamok/blob/master/policy/beginner.py) from the gym-gomoku package.

 To build a policy, see [Policy Specification](#user-content-policy-specification) below.

+### --env-policy: set environment policy

+You can set custom environment policy.
+By default it behaves as [beginner](https://github.com/jangxyz/alphamok/blob/master/source/gym-gomoku/gym_gomoku/envs/util.py).

+For example you can run your agent with the `beginner` policy, and environment with `dull4` policy, which just blocks at 4-in-a-row and else random.
+This already lets the agent win!

+        python run.py --size=9 --env-policy=dull4 --policy=beginner

+Some pre-defined env-policies:
+- dull4: play at random position, except when it finds a 4-in-a-row situation.
+- dull3: play at random position, except when it finds a 3-in-a-row situation.

 ### --episodes: number of episodes to run